gearboxworks/docker-gearbox/README.md

 If a container is missing, it will be downloaded and created.
 Multiple versions can co-exist.

+Install, create, and start the gearbox-base Gearbox container.

+`./launch install gearbox-base`

 Create, and start the gearbox-base Gearbox container.

-`./bin/launch -gb-name gearbox-base`

-Create, and start the gearbox-base Gearbox container.
 Run a shell.

-`./bin/launch -gb-name gearbox-base -gb-shell`
+`./launch shell gearbox-base`

-Create, and start the gearbox-base Gearbox container with version alpine-3.3 and run a shell.
+Create, and start the gearbox-base Gearbox container with version alpine-3.6 and run a shell.

-`./bin/launch -gb-name gearbox-base -gb-version alpine-3.3 -gb-shell`
+`./launch shell gearbox-base:alpine-3.6`

-If gearbox-base is symlinked to `launch`, then you can drop the `-gb-name` flag.
+If gearbox-base is symlinked to `launch`, then the Gearbox container will be determined automatically.

-`./bin/gearbox-base`
+Symlinks will be created upon installation.

+`./gearbox-base`

 Running gearbox-base Gearbox container default command.
 If a container has a default interactive command, arguments can be supplied without specifying that command.

-`./bin/gearbox-base -flag1 -flag2 variable`
+`./gearbox-base -flag1 -flag2 variable`

-`./bin/launch -gb-name gearbox-base -gb-version alpine-3.3 -flag1 -flag2 variable`
+`./launch gearbox-base:alpine-3.6 -flag1 -flag2 variable`

 Running alternate commands within the gearbox-base Gearbox container.

-`./bin/gearbox-base -gb-shell -- ls -l`
+`./launch shell gearbox-base:alpine-3.6 ls -l`

-`./bin/launch -gb-name gearbox-base -gb-version alpine-3.3 -gb-shell -- ls -l`

-`./bin/gearbox-base -gb-shell -- ps -eaf`
+`./launch shell gearbox-base:alpine-3.6 ps -eaf`

-`./bin/launch -gb-name gearbox-base -gb-version alpine-3.3 -gb-shell -- ps -eaf`

 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.
 To show what ports are exported to the host.

-`./bin/launch -gb-name gearbox-base -gb-list`
+`./launch list gearbox-base`

 ## Method 2: GitHub repo